magento/merchdocs/src/marketing/price-rules-cart-create.md

    - Total Items Quantity
    - Total Weight

+ {:.bs-callout-warning}
+ For Purchase Orders only: When a Cart Price Rule is set based on Payment Method, and the payment method is changed after the purchase order is approved, the discount remains applied to the total.

 ## Step 3: Define the Actions

 The shopping cart price rule actions describe how prices are updated when the conditions are met.